iProov/xamarin/README.md

 ## Sample code

-For a simple iProov experience that is ready to run out-of-the-box, check out the [Waterloo Bank sample project](/iProov/xamarin/tree/master/WaterlooBank) for Xamarin.iOS and Xamarin.Android which also makes use of the .NET API Client.
+For a simple iProov experience that is ready to run out-of-the-box, check out the [Example  project](/iProov/xamarin/tree/master/Example) for Xamarin.iOS and Xamarin.Android which also makes use of the .NET API Client.

 ### Usage

-1. Open the Waterloo Bank solution in Visual Studio.
+1. Open the Example solution in Visual Studio.
 2. Right click the root project and "Restore NuGet Packages" to ensure all NuGet packages are ready for usage.
-3. Add your API key & secret to ViewController.cs (for WaterlooBank.iOS) and MainActivity.cs (for WaterlooBank.Droid).
+3. Add your API key & secret to Credentials.cs in the Shared project.
-4. Run the WaterlooBank.iOS or WaterlooBank.Droid project on a supported iOS or Android device respectively.
+4. Run the iOSExample or AndroidExample project on a supported iOS or Android device respectively.

 > NOTE: iProov is not supported on the iOS or Android simulator, you must use a physical device in order to iProov.